jankazil/hrrr-data/README.md

 This repository provides the following top-level command-line interface (CLI) scripts for working with HRRR surface forecasts:

-- **`hrrr-fetch-sfc-forecast`**: Download HRRR surface forecast GRIB2 files for a given date range, initialization hour, valid hour, and region from the NOAA S3 bucket.
+- **`hrrr-fetch-sfc-forecast`**: Download HRRR surface forecast GRIB2 files for a given date range, initialization hour, forecast lead time, and region from the NOAA S3 bucket.
 If requested, a subset of pre-defined variables (temperature, humidity, wind speed, precipitation) is extracted into a netCDF file.
 Both the GRIB2 and the processed netCDF files are stored locally.

 - **`hrrr-extract-sfc-vars`**: Process a single local HRRR GRIB2 file (previously downloaded) by converting it to netCDF and writing a new netCDF file that contains a pre-defined set of variables, with added long names and metadata attributes.